12 Longest Bridges In The World | 2023 Edition

 The causeway is a fixed link containing two parallel bridges crossing Lake Pontchartrain.
 The northern terminus of the causeway is at Mandeville, Louisiana.
 The southern terminus is in Metairie, Louisiana, a part of the New Orleans metropolitan area.

-It is the world’s longest bridge over water (continuous).
+It is the world’s longest continuous bridge over water.
 The two bridges are supported by 9,500 concrete pillars.
-The first bridge was opened in 1956 at a cost of $46 million.
-To handle the increased traffic, a second bridge was built in parallel at a cost of $30 million.
+The first bridge opened in 1956, costing $46 million.
+To manage growing traffic, a second bridge was constructed in parallel, amounting to $30 million.

-The bridge is so long that for 13 of its 38 kilometers, you can’t see land in any direction.
-In fact, babies have been born on this bridge because their mothers failed to make it to the hospital on the other side.
+The bridge is so extensive that for 13 out of its 38 kilometers, there is no visible land in any direction.
+Interestingly, some babies have been born on this bridge when their mothers couldn’t make it to the hospital on the other side in time.

 8. Beijing Grand Bridge